urielfaier/text_analysis_of_moby_dick/README.md

-# R Text Analysis for Moby Dick
+# Text Analysis for Moby Dick using R

 This Mini- project involves analyzing the text of Herman Melville's classic novel, Moby Dick, using the R programming language.
 Through a series of analytical tasks, we aim to uncover insights into the text structure, word frequencies, and chapter patterns.